 The band performed regularly at the Yellow Door, Golem Coffeehouse, Rainbow Bar & Grill, and throughout Quebec.
 During the summers, Steve and Joel sometimes street-sang on Ste.
 Catherine Street.
 Twenty-five years later, Joel and Steve recaptured some of that vibe on Steve’s CD “Packwood” in Morris Apelbaum’s Silent Sound Studio in Montreal.
 Morris was Harlequin’s sound engineer and problem-solver-in-chief.
 He later owned Silent Sound Studio where his work received three Juno nominations and one Juno Award.

 Steve left the band in 1977 and put together The Hard Times Review before moving to San Diego to form a band with John Kargacos, his oldest friend and bandmate from that first mojo-working band.
 Streetlife was prolific, powerful, and it rocked.
-Somewhat out of place in San Diego, with the city’s fixation on a devolving disco scene, the band had a good run and Steve and John wrote a noteworthy catalogue of music that never saw vinyl, though they did release one single, “Lucky’s Cafe.”
+Somewhat out of place in San Diego, with the city’s fixation on a devolving disco scene, the band had a good run and Steve and John wrote a noteworthy catalogue of unreleased music and released one single, “Lucky’s Cafe.”

 Steve quit playing live after Body Politic folded in 1991.
 He taught himself recording engineering, set up a studio, wrote song demos, and cultivated a rootsier, singer-songwriter groove.
 In 1994, he began writing “Packwood.”